SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 130 Bus from Sausalito to San Francisco

-The often overlooked option is the bus.
-Golden Gate Transit runs a bus between the two almost every hour from around 6:30 am to around 11:30 pm.
-It's a great option to take you directly from SF to downtown Sausalito.
+An often-overlooked option is the bus.
+Golden Gate Transit runs a bus between SF and downtown Sausalito almost every hour from around 6 am to around 11 pm.
+It's a great option to take you directly from point to point.

 This bus picks up along Mission Street, Van Ness Street, and Lombard Street.
 It takes you over the bridge and then into Sausalito.
 It will drop you off near the ferry terminal, giving you easy access to everything Sausalito offers.

-I usually recommend this option for those that have an early shuttle over to Muir Woods or end up missing the last ferry back to SF.
+I usually recommend this option for those who have an early shuttle over to Muir Woods or end up missing the last ferry back to SF.

 7. Electric GoCar Tour Over the Golden Gate Bridge

-A fun way to get over the San Francisco Golden Gate Bridge to Sausalito is on an electric GoCar.
-These small but street and bridge legal cars allow you to take an open-air tour to Marin County.
+A fun way to get over the San Francisco Golden Gate Bridge to Sausalito is in an electric GoCar.
+These small but freeway-legal cars (actually three-wheeled motorcycles) allow you to take an open-air tour to Marin County.

 Your tour starts at Fisherman's Wharf in San Francisco.
 It begins with an orientation and safety briefing so you are comfortable before you set off on your adventure.